yadg objects

 The specification of the datagram schema should be moved to a Pydantic-based

 model.
-This feature is expected to be included in yadg-5.0
+This feature is expected to be included in yadg-5.0.

-As of yadg-4.0, the datagram is a dict
+As of yadg-4.0, the datagram is a dict which always contains two top-level

 entries: